-Deponent is thirty-four years old; born at Milwaukee, Wis.; resides at 1628 Halstead street, Chicago.
-I was employed at Leavenworth City, Kans., on the 17th of January, 1865, by G. H. Vickroy, superintendent of the Walnut Grove Gold-Mining Company, and remained in their employ until August, 1869.
-We left Leavenworth on the 23d February, 1865, with a mule-train consisting of twenty-six ten-mule teams.
-About the 1st of August, 1865, at Navajo Springs, Ariz., the train was attacked by Indians, resulting in the loss of twenty-six mules.
-At the Point of Rocks, six miles from

-Prescott, a military escort of twenty-one men joined the train.
+Peponent is thirty-four years old; born at Milwaukee, Wisconsin; resides at 1628 stead street, Chicago.
+I was employed at Leavenworth City, Kansas, on the 17th of July, 1865, by G. H. Vickroy, superintendent of the Walnut Grove Gold Mining Com-ay, and remained in their employ until August, 1869.
+We left Leavenworth on the 23d ruary, 1865, with a mule-train consisting of twenty-six ten-mule teams.
+About the 1st rust, 1865, at Navajo Springs, Arizona, the train was attacked by Indians, resulting the loss of twenty-six mules.
+At the Point of Rocks, six miles from Prescott, a mili-tary escort of twenty-one men joined the train.
 We were attacked several times by the Indians, and had one teamster killed and twelve mules stolen between there and Bully Bueno mine.
-We there unloaded the machinery and merchandise.
+We there unloaded the machinery and merchanise.
 On the way back to Prescott the Indians captured one wagon and team of eight mules.
-About the 1st of November, 1865, we started for Fort Mojave, to bring in a load of feed and supplies.
+About the 1st November, 1865, we started for Fort Mojave, to bring in a load of feed and supplies.
 I went with the wagon-master, A. H. Boomer, to the commander of the post at Fort Whipple for a military escort, which was refused us.
-At Hualapai Springs the Indians attacked us and captured eleven loose mules.
+At Hualapai Springs, the In-dians attacked us and captured eleven loose mules.
 At Beall Springs we were again attacked, losing four mules and one horse.
 We returned with the train to Prescott about the middle of December, 1865.
 We again applied for a military escort and were again refused.
 The train went back to Fort Mojave.
-I was in Prescott when the first party was driven away from the mill at the Bully Bueno mine, about the 4th of October, 1865.
-I was at the Bully Bueno on the 9th February, 1866, when the Indians attacked a train of six wagons, which the company had sent in from San Pedro, Cal.
+I was in Prescott when the first party was driven away from the mill at the Bully Bueno mine, about the 4th October, 1865.
+I was at the Bully Bueno on the 9th February, 1866, when the Indians drove us off and killed two of our party and burned one of the houses.
+I was with Thomas H. Sibbons about the 20th of October, 1866, at Fort Rock, when the Indians attacked a train of six wagons, which the company had sent in from San Pedro, California.
 In that fight we lost thirteen mules and had one man fatally wounded.
 Gibbons and I left the train at Prescott, and went across the mountain to the mill by the trail.
-The train went round by the wagon-road, and was all captured and five men killed when within ten miles of the Bully Bueno.
-There were seven fine buildings erected at themine, a mill building, 160 by 200 feet, a saw-mill, a blacksmith and carpenter shop, a store-house and three dwelling-houses.
-I was there in August, 1867, when Major Coffin came in from California with a mule-train of about sixty mules, which were all captured by the Indians the day after his arrival.
-While I was in Arizona the Indians killed seventeen men employed by the company, and captured or killed about two hundred mules, and burned about ten wagons belonging to the company.
-On the night of the 9th of July, 1869, the Indian

-I have had several years' experience in the gold mines of Colorado, New Mexico, and Arizona.
+The train went round by the wagon-road, and was all captured and five men killed when Within ten miles of the Bully Bueno.
+There were seven fine buildings erected at the mine, a mill building, 160 by 200 feet, a saw-mill, a blacksmith and carpenter shop, a stor-house, and three dwelling-houses.
+I was there in August, 1867, when Major Coffin came in from California with a mule-train of about sixty mules, which were all cap-fured by the Indians the day after his arrival.
+While I was in Arizona the Indians filled seventeen men employed by the company, and captured or killed about two hundred mules, and burned about ten wagons belonging to the company.
+On the night of the 9th of July, 1869, the Indians attacked the premises, then in charge of James A. Flanagan, and drove off the entire force and burned every building at the place, together with all the wagons, out-buildings, lumber, &c.
+I have had several years experience in the gold mines of Colorado, New Mexico, and

+Arizona.
 I think \$300,000 is a low estimate of the losses of this company in Arizona by Indian depredations.